ajlopez/AjGenesisNode/README.md

 - 0.0.4: Published.
 Using runit to load modules and install them globally.
 Calling modules with a callback.
 - 0.0.5: Published.
 Load model from file or directory.
 Copy File.
 Copy Directory.
 Local tasks in `ajgenesis/tasks` directory.
 Local modules in `ajgenesis/modules` directory.
+- 0.0.6: Published.
+Global command loads model from `models` directory if exists.

 ## Contribution